Opening Session

 Marc Glogovsky

-Business Unit Manager at Valsource Inc
+Business Unit Manager - Microbiology Consulting at Valsource Inc

 Hyun Cheol (Charles) Kim